Financial Products and Services Fact Sheet

 - Reliance on non-resident providers.
 Because they will not be able to claim input tax credits in the U.S., financial institutions may be tempted to acquire services performed outside of the U.S., not subject to the PCT.
 This will decrease the PCT amount that they pay and make in-country service providers less competitive.

-The updated PCTA opts to fix the self-supply bias using the solution devised by the Australian government in the early 2000s.
-Specifically, the Act provides reduced input tax credits for certain inputs (i.e., purchases of goods and services) related to the provision of financial supplies.
+The PCTA opts to fix the self-supply bias using the solution devised by the Australian government in the early 2000s.
+Specifically, it provides reduced input tax credits for certain inputs (i.e., purchases of goods and services) related to the provision of financial supplies.
 By allowing financial services companies and banks to claim partial input tax credits for these inputs, there is less incentive to move the inputs in house; small businesses that must outsource these inputs are not disadvantaged; and there is less of an incentive to use offshore inputs.

 Ancillary financial supplies